 In a Nutshell

 A card's purchase APR is the rate of interest the credit card company charges on purchases if you carry a balance on the card.
 If you know how to navigate an introductory purchase APR offer on a credit card, you can save money on interest and get extra time to pay off expensive charges during the 0% intro APR period.A purchase annual percentage rate (or APR) is the interest rate that’s applied to credit card purchases.
-This interest rate typically kicks in when you carry over some of what you owe on purchases from month to month.
+This interest rate typically kicks in when you carry a balance from month to month.

 If you pay off your full statement balance on time each month, you can avoid paying any interest on those purchases.